BioLJ/TransAC4C/Readme.md

 - predicting the possibility of sequence undergoing ac4C <= 415nt through transAC4C-415nt
 - predicting the degree of the sequence undergoing ac4C of any length, which make the comparison between different sequences possible
-- predicting ac4C sites cross species
+- predicting ac4C sites in multi species
-- interpret the prediction
+- interpret the prediction by two methods (Attention weights and In-silico-mutagenesis)

 ## How to use transAC4C
 __OS dependency: It has been tested successfully in Linux and MacOs__